 The League of Women Voters of Portland is governed by a board of unpaid volunteers.
 We are grateful for all the time these leaders and our other volunteers contribute to encouraging civic participation, empowering voters and “Making Democracy Work.”

 Debbie Kaye, President firstname.lastname@example.org

 With an international relations degree from Brown University, Debbie first worked in the peace education field.
 She spent two years in Santiago, Chile, where she learned Spanish (with a strong Chilean accent!), worked as a buyer for a Brazilian department store, and traveled extensively in Latin America.
 Bracketing her Chilean experience, Debbie worked in finance leasing in San Francisco.
 Returning to her native Portland with her husband and two young sons in 1990, Debbie joined the League and also became deeply engaged at Catlin Gabel School where she chaired the alumni board and served on the board of trustees as well as parent groups.
 Volunteer coordination became her strength, first at Friendly House Preschool, and then for Catlin Gabel’s legendary rummage sale (1,000 volunteers!), Eliot Institute summer camp, and the 2008 LWVUS national convention.
 She has led the nominating process for several organizations.
-She enjoys gardening, a book group, singing, target shooting, and travel.
+She enjoys gardening, a book group, singing, and travel.

 Marion McNamara, 1st Vice President, Administration email@example.com